alariq/mc2srcdata/build_scripts/README.md

 * Prerequisites:

 You need to build data tools from mc2 repository.
 And copy executeables in `build_scripts` folder.
+Those are the necessary tools (they are built along with a game, so no additional actions should not be taken):
+ - aseconv
+ - makefst
+ - makersp
+ - pak
+ - text\_tool

 * Windows (GNU Make required):